nkallima/sim-universal-construction/README.txt

 =========================

-In case that you just want to compile the library that provides all the implemented concurrent algorithms execute one of the commands.
+In case that you just want to compile the library that provides all the implemented concurrent algorithms execute one of the following make commands.
 This step is not necessary in case that you want to run benchmarks.

+make                     // Auto-detects the current machine architecture and compiles the library/benchmarks for it.

-Make x86                 // Compiles the library/benchmarks for the x86 architecture using the gcc compiler.
+make CC=cc ARCH=arch     // Compiles the library/benchmarks for the arch machine architecture using the cc compiler

-Make sparc               // Compiles the library/benchmarks for the SPARC architecture using
-                         // the gcc compiler (under testingi for this version).

-Make icc                 // Compiles the library/benchmarks using the icc compiler.
+make icc                 // Compiles the library/benchmarks using the icc compiler on some x86/x86_64 machine.

-Make clang               // Compiles the library/benchmarks using the clang compiler.

-Make clean               // Cleans all the binary files.
+make clean               // Cleaning-up all binary files.

 REFERENCES